Walls and asymptotics for Bridgeland stability conditions on 3-folds: Walls

-It follows that $W_{u,v,s}$ is a union of segments of arc within $\Upsilon_{u,v,s}$.
-The same argument shows that if an endpoint $(\alpha_0,\beta_0)$ of such an arc does not lie on another actual $\lambda$-wall for a short exact sequence $0\to A\to E\to B\to0$ in $\cohab$ corresponding to the wall, then $E$, $A$ or $B$ must go out of the category.
-But if $A$ or $B$ go out of the category it is because they have a sub or quotient object which has a $\Theta$ curve going through that point.
-But then the $\lambda$-slope goes to infinity and this would contradict the existence of the wall in a small neighbourhood of the point.
-Consequently, the wall can only end on $\Theta_{\ch(E)}$ and so also $\Theta_{\ch(A)}$. \end{proof} In another direction, if an object is strictly destabilized along a curve then it can only become stable if either the curve crosses an actual $\lambda$-wall or a $\Theta$ curve.
-Note that if an actual $\lambda$-wall $W_{u,v}$ crosses $\Theta_u$ then it must also cross $\Theta_v$.
+It follows that $W_{u,v,s}$ is a union of segments of arcs within $\Upsilon_{u,v,s}$.
+The same argument shows that if an endpoint $(\alpha_0,\beta_0)$ of such an arc does not lie on another actual $\lambda$-wall for a short exact sequence $0\to A\to E\to B\to0$ in $\cohab$ corresponding to the wall (so $\ch(E)=v$ and either $\ch(A)=u$ or $\ch(B)=u$), then $E$, $A$ or $B$ must go out of the category.
+But if $A$ or $B$ go out of the category, it is because they have a sub-object or quotient object which has a $\Theta$-curve going through that point.
+But then the $\lambda$-slope goes to infinity, and this would contradict the existence of the wall in a small neighbourhood of the point.
+Consequently, the wall can only end on $\Theta_{\ch(E)}$ and so also on $\Theta_{\ch(A)}$. \end{proof}

+In another direction, if an object is strictly destabilized along a curve, then it can only become stable if the curve crosses either an actual $\lambda$-wall or a $\Theta$-curve.
+Note that if an actual $\lambda$-wall $W_{u,v}$ crosses $\Theta_u$, then it must also cross $\Theta_v$.